Boryana-Mihaylova/friendly-lend-app/README.md

-# 🍀 Friendly Lend App
+# 🍀 FriendlyLend App

-Friendly Lend is a full-featured web application built with Spring Boot and Thymeleaf that allows users to lend and borrow clothes and accessories within a trusted, close-knit community.
+FriendlyLend is a full-featured web application built with Spring Boot and Thymeleaf that allows users to lend and borrow clothes and accessories within a trusted, close-knit community.
 The app includes item management, favorite lists, user roles, and real-time integration with a separate REST microservice (`ecoSurvey-svc`).
 This service enables users to express their views on environmental topics such as sustainability, recycling, and pollution via interactive surveys.

 ---